-Dr. William C. Diehl is an assistant professor of education in the Lifelong Learning and Adult Education program.
-He is also the coordinator of Online Graduate Programs and lead faculty.
-Dr. Diehl's research includes foundations of distance and adult education, emerging technologies, and intercultural communication.
+Dr. William C. Diehl is an assistant associate professor of education in the lifelong learning and adult education program.
+He is also the coordinator of online graduate programs and lead faculty.
+Dr. Diehl is the director of The American Center for the Study of Distance Education and associate editor of The American Journal of Distance Education.
+His research includes foundations of distance and adult education, online teaching competencies, emerging technologies, and intercultural communication.
 He serves as an adviser to the graduate assistant group and Lifelong Learning and Adult Education GSA group.

 Dr. Rebecca Tarlau is an assistant professor of education and labor and employment.
-Her ethnographic research agenda has three broad areas of focus: Theories of the state and state-society relations; Social movements, critical pedagogy, and learning; Latin American education and development.
+Her ethnographic research agenda has three broad areas of focus: theories of the state and state-society relations; social movements, critical pedagogy, and learning; and Latin American education and development.